erik/cudamon/README.md

 cudamon
 =======

-GPU monitoring daemon for CUDA devices.
+GPU monitor for CUDA devices.
 It is very much in progress, and not generally useful quite yet.

 Check back later.